AlexRamos93/ParkingLot/README.md

 # ParkingLot

-This Project is a Parking Lot Management built using ASP.NET MVC 4.6
+This Project is a Parking Lot Management System built using ASP.NET MVC 4.6